Damned Damned Damned

-Damned Damned Damned is the debut studio album by English punk rock band the Damned.
+Damned Damned Damned is the debut studio album by the English punk rock band the Damned.
 It was released on 18 February 1977 by Stiff Records.
 Produced by Nick Lowe, Damned Damned Damned was the first full-length album released by a UK punk group.
+The album peaked at No. 34 on the UK Charts.

 Background and production

 After the success of "New Rose" and a tour with the Sex Pistols, the Heartbreakers and the Clash, the band went into Pathway Studios to record the album Damned Damned Damned with producer Nick Lowe, who had previously recorded "New Rose" with them.
 Following 10 days of recording, the mix was completed on 15 January 1977, the day the master tapes were compiled.

 Album cover

 The album cover features the four members of the band after they were hit by pies.
 Guitarist Brian James recalled: "That was organised by this photographer called Peter Kodick, Stiff Records had assigned him to do the thing.
-They thought it was a jolly wheeze to surprise us with a few cream cakes, little knowing that we would relish it, get into to it and enjoy the whole experience".
+They thought it was a jolly wheeze to surprise us with a few cream cakes, little knowing that we would relish it, get into it and enjoy the whole experience".
 After the photo session, Damned bassist Captain Sensible noted: "...
 I had more pie on my face than any of the other buggers and on the back of the sleeve I had my back to the picture, so I went down a photo booth and got some pictures, cut one out and said 'put that on there' so I would have something to show my relatives, because I didn't think we'd be invited to make another album".
 Stiff, however, used a different photo than the one Sensible gave to the label.

 Stiff deliberately printed a limited number of initial copies of the LP with a photo of Eddie and the Hot Rods on the back of the album cover, rather than the Damned playing at The Roxy.
 An "erratum" sticker was also put on the back cover, and on the front of the LP - on top of the original shrink wrap - was a red "food-fight" sticker that said "Damned Damned", thus completing the LP title when read underneath the band's name.
 Stiff was known for such unusual promotional activity.
-As of 2020, a copy of this rare print which still had both stickers and the shrink wrap intact (slit-open or sealed) fetched £650-1500, depending on condition.
+As of 2020, a copy of this rare print which still had both stickers and the shrink wrap intact (slit-open or sealed) fetched £650–1500, depending on condition.

 The album design was credited to Big Jobs Inc, a pseudonym of Barney Bubbles.